 Remember the old Tie Fighter and X-Wing games?
 There have been space shooters since those in the Star Wars universe but other than modes in Star Wars Battlefront, there hasn’t been a modern attempt at those games.
 Kotaku has found out from studio Double Damage, that such a game was pitched to EA but nothing came of it.
-You can check out the footage above.
+You can check out the footage below.

 The footage comes from 2016 where Travis Baldree, head of Double Damage, “pitched a modernized take on X-Wing with all the classic bits”.
 As you can see in the gameplay above, the game would let you switch and take control of ships on the fly as the video shows a quick radial menu that let the player switch from the Millenium Falcon to an X-Wing.
 What’s even cooler is that when in control of the Falcon, Han and Chewbacca provide commentary, giving an added level of immersion.